 Under the Highway Safety Code, winter tires are mandatory from December 1 to March 15.
 Failure to outfit your vehicle with winter tires can lead to a $200-$300 fine, plus costs.
 Even though December 1 is the cut-off point, winter often comes sooner in La Belle Province, which means it helps to install those tires sooner rather than later.

-In a province known for mountainous peaks, it’s no surprise that winter tires are compulsory for certain highways from October 1 to April 30.
+In a province known for mountainous peaks, it’s no surprise that winter tires (or all-season mud & snow tires) are compulsory for certain highways from October 1 to April 30.

 These highways include Highway 3 (Crowsnest), Highway 5 (Coquihalla), Highway 20 (Chilcotin-Bella Coola), Highway 26 (Barkerville), and Highway 37 (Stewart–Cassiar) among others.